DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section3_Ec2ForSysOps/notes.md

 ### 5. Launching an EC2 instance
 - Chapter is all hands on
-- Created an instance with a new SG and an existing keypayr
+- Created an instance with a new SG and an existing keypair

 ### 6. Changing EC2 instance type
 - Only works for EBS backed instances